 Betting in-running simply means once the race goes off you can still place a bet on a horse in the race, but depending on how the horse is performing in the race that will determinant the in-running price.

-So, if there is horse that is inclined to miss the start and you are doubtful of backing him because of that, simply just wait until you see that he has jumped off with the rest of the field and place your bet.
+So, if there is a horse that is inclined to miss the start and you are doubtful of backing him because of that, simply just wait until you see that he has jumped off with the rest of the field and place your bet.

-If you are quick enough and sport a fast finisher coming from the back you can easily grab a big in running price and reek the reward as he crosses the finishing line from your eagle eye.
+If you are quick enough and sport a fast finisher coming from the back you can easily grab a big in-running price and reek the reward as he crosses the finishing line from your eagle eye.

 Rule 4 Deductions

 In horse racing, all bets are subject to Rule 4 unless specified or ante-post bets.
 This rule is simple here to protect the bookmaker in an event of a short price favourite been withdrawn after the declaration of all runners.
-In a result of that .i.e if the horse was withdrawn just before the off and there was not enough time to for a new market, then the Rule 4 comes into effect, and the deduction from your winning will be determined on the price of the horse taken out.
+As a result of that .i.e if the horse was withdrawn just before the off and there was not enough time for a new market, then Rule 4 comes into effect, and the deduction from your winning will be determined on the price of the horse taken out.

 Betting on Horse Racing, Why is it so popular?

 Jump racing, arguably the most popular of the two disciplines in terms of fans and betting.
 National Hunt racing has been know to be for the purest of horse racing fans.
-In the depths of winter, you can get sold-out crowds on Boxing Day/St Stephen’s Day flocking to Kempton Park to see the worlds best 3mile chasers battle it out to be the next King George winner.
+In the depths of winter, you can get sold-out crowds on Boxing Day/St Stephen’s Day flocking to Kempton Park to see the world’s best 3mile chasers battle it out to be the next King George winner.

 Jump races are races that include obstacles for the horse and jockey to jump.
 These can be small ones better known as hurdles or large ones better known as fences.

-Jump racing occurs all year round but it is traditionally a Winter and Spring discipline with the top festival including the Cheltenham Festival, Aintree Grand National Festival and in Ireland the Dublin Racing Festival and Punchestown Festival/
+Jump racing occurs all year round but it is traditionally a Winter and Spring discipline with the top festival including the Cheltenham Festival, Aintree Grand National Festival, and in Ireland the Dublin Racing Festival and Punchestown Festival/

-Jump racing is a test of a mixture of stamina, jumping ability and the ability to battle.
+Jump racing is a test of a mixture of stamina, jumping ability, and the ability to battle.
 You will find jump horses will race a lot longer than their flat counterparts and look bigger and stronger as they will be more developed and more than likely have more of a jumps pedigree than a flat breed.